Can you imagine yourself in the place of John at Patmos? It could have been very lonely. But why was he exiled in the first place?

 But wait, you may be wondering what Patmos was and where it was located.

-Patmos was a “barren rocky island in the Aegean Sea” (Ellen White, The Sanctified Life 72.1).
+Patmos was a “barren rocky island in the Aegean Sea” 16.
 It had been the Roman government’s chosen place of banishment for criminals.

 Banishment for criminals?
-What wrong has John done?
+Was John a criminal too?
+What wrong has he done?

 Well, the Bible says that he was condemned “for the testimony of Jesus Christ” (Revelation 1:9, ESV).

 With this, his enemies thought they would no longer feel his influence.
-And he should finally die of hardship and distress (Ellen White, The Acts of the Apostles 570.3).
+And he should finally die of hardship and distress 15.

 If you were in John’s place, you would probably question God why.